SeanStraus21/gnoll-raider/Documentation/Development Log.md

 end date: 11/07/2015

 Sprint 05 Goals:
-	1. Revise User Interface
+ - 1. Revise User Interface
-		Upgrade HUD, including separate HUD schemes for keyboard and xbox controller Revise Keyboard Hotkey layout (do not insist on 1-to-1 correspondence with xbox) Upgrade menus and stuff to be more convenient.
+	 - Upgrade HUD, including separate HUD schemes for keyboard and xbox controller
+	 - Revise Keyboard Hotkey layout (do not insist on 1-to-1 correspondence with xbox)
+	 - Upgrade menus and stuff to be more convenient.
-	2. Enemy AI
+ - 2. Enemy AI
-		line of sight checking
+	 - line of sight checking
-		more complex movement (avoid clumping up, getting hit, etc.) different tactics for different enemies
+	 - more complex movement (avoid clumping up, getting hit, etc.)
+	 - different tactics for different enemies
-		hitboxes and stuff
+	 - hitboxes and stuff
-	3. make abilities at least non-broken.
+ - 3. make abilities at least non-broken.
-	4. If you make it this far, go improve the level design
+ - 4. If you make it this far, go improve the level design

+	Conclusion: Ok, I admit it, this sprint basically didn't happen.
+I sort of... looked at it... a couple times... but no, nothing was accomplished.
+This is what happens if you put things off and then your grandmother dies and you have to go on a long road trip to set up a funeral all week.
+So, in the future, try not to let any more relatives die, and don't take time off, since you never know when something unexpected is going to happen and absorb a weekend.

+### Sprint 06:
+Start Date: 11/08/2015
+End Date: 11/21/2015

+##### Sprint 06 Goals
+ - 1. Fix Pathing
+ - 2. Revise User Interface
+	 - Upgrade HUD, including separate HUD schemes for keyboard and xbox controller
+	 - Revise Keyboard Hotkey layout (do not insist on 1-to-1 correspondence with xbox)
+	 - Upgrade menus and stuff to be more convenient.
+ - 3. Enemy AI
+	 - line of sight checking
+	 - more complex movement (avoid clumping up, getting hit, etc.)
+	 - different tactics for different enemies
+	 - hitboxes and stuff
+ - 4. make abilities at least non-broken.
+ - 5. If you make it this far, go improve the level design